Abu-Salah-Musha-Lemon/Stock-Genie/README.md

 5. **Additional Configuration:**
    Configuration `php.ini`

-    - Ensure the following extension is enabled in your `php.ini` file:
+    - Ensure the following extension is enabled in your `php.ini` file:(it is use for download and unzip file)

     ```ini
     extension=zip
     ```
-   - Ensure the following extension is enabled in your `php.ini` file:
+   - Ensure the following extension is enabled in your `php.ini` file:(it is use for pdf)

     ```ini
     extension=gd